regolith-linux/regolith-sway/README.md

 ### Note: `sudo`

-Some operations require root to complete - typically anything that requires access to `/usr/local/`.
+Some operations require root to complete - typically anything that requires access to '/usr/' or `/usr/local/`.
 See [Makefile](Makefile) for details.

 While building, `sudo` will be run at some point to do so, and your password will be asked.